trailheadapps/lwc-recipes-oss/README.md

 # LWC-TRIS
 Just a fun/side project

-The main branch get automatically deployed to: https://lwc-tris.herokuapp.com/
+The main branch gets automatically deployed to: https://lwc-tris.herokuapp.com/

 It is following (mostly) the physics of the original GameBoy Tetris.
-Wall Kicks are not supported
+- Wall Kicks are not supported
-Lock Delay is not supported
+- Lock Delay is not supported
-Hard Drops are supported
+- Hard Drops are supported

 ## Local Development